Agentic Engineering / Foundation

 01

 Start with this video's job: Peter Steinberger, creator of OpenClaw, walks through three lightweight agent skills he added to his open-source workflow — an agent-transcript uploader, an auto-review skill, and a sandbox he calls 'crapbox' — all built to shift his real bottleneck from tokens and CPU to attention by extending how much of the loop an agent can handle before he needs to look.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:34, where the video says: “you work is you want to optimize how often do you need to be in the loop with your agent.
 So right you need to like we want to expand all the things that your agent can do...”

 02